opensafely/documentation/docs/ehrql-new-tutorial-conclusion.md

 ## Summary

-Thank you for taking the time to work through this tutorial!
+Thank you for taking the time to work through this tutorial.

-We hope that you found it useful.
+We hope that you found it useful and have the basic tools to start to work with Data Builder and OpenSAFELY.

 !!! todo
     Consider adding a call to action for feedback?